Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Mitigation Framework

 \subsection{Consensus-Based Generative Mitigation}

-\textbf{Mitigation Goal}: Given clean or unperturbed inputs, and perturbed inputs generated to induce adversarial illusions in multi-modal embeddings; our goal is to two-part: \textit{(1) Minimize adversarial illusion attack success rates; (2) Retain cross-modal alignment on unperturbed inputs; in a model and task agnostic manner.}
+\textbf{Mitigation Goal}: Given clean or unperturbed inputs, and perturbed inputs generated to induce adversarial illusions in multi-modal embeddings; our goal is to two-part: \textit{(1) Minimize adversarial illusion attack success rates; (2) Retain cross-modal alignment on unperturbed inputs; in a task agnostic manner.}

-This formulation ensures that a mitigation approach does not reduce the utility of the multi-modal models in benign settings - thus rendering them useless, in the process of improving robustness to adversarial illusion attacks.
-Further, achieving this goal in a model or task agnostic defense, ensures that a mitigation approach can scale seamlessly to many downstream applications.
+This formulation ensures that the mitigation approach improves robustness to adversarial illusion attacks without compromising the utility of the multi-modal models in benign settings.
+Further, achieving this goal in a task-agnostic defense ensures that a mitigation approach can scale seamlessly to various downstream applications.

 To achieve this goal, we leverage how adversarial illusions operate by driving the input representation toward an incorrect target in the shared embedding space.
 Our defense focuses on restoring the original alignment without altering the encoder or retraining downstream models.
-To this end, we propose a consensus-based generative sampling framework that reconstructs sanitized inputs from adversarially perturbed samples prior to inference, aiming to recover representations consistent with the natural cross-modal structure.
-As illustrated in Figure~\ref{fig:method}, the framework combines generative reconstruction with stochastic sampling to guide perturbed inputs back toward the natural data manifold.
-This reconstruction step not only removes the adversarial shift toward the attacker’s target but also maintains the prediction that the clean input would have produced, ensuring that the intended semantic label is preserved.
+To this end, we propose a consensus-based generative sampling framework that purifies adversarially perturbed inputs prior to inference, aiming to recover representations consistent with the natural cross-modal structure.
+As illustrated in Figure~\ref{fig:method}, the framework combines generative purification with stochastic sampling to guide perturbed inputs back toward the natural data manifold.
+This purification step removes the adversarial shift toward the attacker’s target and maintains the prediction that the clean input would have produced, ensuring that the intended semantic label is preserved.

-To ensure that our approach is model and task agnostic, we build our defense on top of pretrained generative models, rather than training a new reconstructor, because these models already approximate the natural image manifold and are widely available in multi-modal pipelines.
-They allow us to sanitize inputs with minimal system changes as they naturally suppress off-manifold perturbations that adversarial illusions rely on.
-Using an off-the-shelf generator as a projection step lets us wrap the encoder with a lightweight defense, even when we only have black-box access to the downstream system.
+To ensure that our approach is task agnostic, we build our defense on top of pretrained generative models, rather than training a new purifier, because these models already approximate the natural image manifold and are widely available in multi-modal pipelines.
+They allow us to purify inputs with minimal pipeline changes as they naturally suppress off-manifold perturbations that adversarial illusions rely on.
+Using an off-the-shelf generator as a projection step lets us wrap the encoder with a lightweight defense, even when we only have black-box access to the downstream model.